Skip to content

 • Shows dependency usage, license, provenance, risk cues, and recommendation context in hovers.

-• Offers deterministic quick fixes for safe --suggest-only JS/TS subpath rewrites.
+• Offers deterministic quick fixes for safe --suggest-only remediation previews.

 • Supports package, repo, and changed-packages analysis scope modes directly in VS Code.

-• Keeps a status-bar summary and manual refresh commands, including a force-fresh option.
+• Keeps a status-bar summary and manual refresh commands, including force-fresh, runtime-aware, baseline, and export workflows.

 Adapter mode